fermi-ad/getting-started/docs/README.md

 ## Content Guidelines

-We highly recommend reviewing the detailed content guidelines [here](./content-guidelines.md) for comprehensive information on essential instructions and best practices for maintaining a secure development environment and making informed decisions about what should and shouldn't be committed to our repositories.
+We highly recommend reviewing the detailed [content guidelines](./content-guidelines.md) for comprehensive information on essential instructions and best practices for maintaining a secure development environment and making informed decisions about what should and shouldn't be committed to our repositories.

-## Migration ToDO List
+## Migration ToDo List

-If you are currently using other tools like Redmine or GitHub On-prem (ghe-pip2) and planning to migrate your repositories to GitHub, this migration [TODOs](./migration-todo-list.md) list will guide you through the necessary steps to ensure a smooth transition.
+If you are currently using other tools like Redmine or GitHub On-prem (ghe-pip2) and planning to migrate your repositories to GitHub, this [migration todo list](./migration-todo-list.md) will guide you through the necessary steps to ensure a smooth transition.

 ## Support

 New to using Git?
 Don't worry, If you have any questions or need assistance with Git-related topics, we have dedicated Slack channels to support you.

 `#help-git`: This Slack channel is specifically designed to provide help and support for Git-related queries.
 Whether you're facing issues with Git commands, branching strategies, merging, or any other Git-related topic.